igdimer/task_tracker/README.md

 - Django Rest Framework 3.14
 - PostgreSQL
 - Docker
+- Celery

-Also pytest, isort, flake8, mypy were used for adjusting and testing code.
+Also pytest, isort, flake8, mypy are used for adjusting and testing code.

 Approach to building project structure is partly based on [HackSoftware/Django Styleguide](https://github.com/HackSoftware/Django-Styleguide).